 Viola is lucky that she has orders to fill in today’s economy.
 But she is concerned about her business cash flow.
 She needs to understand her own small business financing options so she can continue to grow.
 Her long-time commercial bank, which provided a $1.5 million line of credit over the years, is about to drop her.
 Her CPA recommended she use factoring; her current banker suggested a non-bank line of credit.
 Which one is best for her?
 Or should she grab whatever is available just to keep the business going?
 Small business financing options aren’t the same as they are for large businesses.

 When it comes to capital financing options, even savvy entrepreneurs seem to harbor misconceptions.
 For an overview of each option, as well as the cost (expected rate of return) associated with each option, read on.
 But you should always consult with your team of advisors and conduct a cost analysis to help you make the right decision.

 Private capital markets represent businesses with less than $500 million in revenue.
 The capital or financing resources are very different than those for publicly traded companies.
-In general, there are six broad categories of capital available for the private capital markets: bank lending, equipment leasing, asset-based lending, factoring, mezzanine and private equity.
+In general, there are six broad categories of capital available for the private capital markets: bank lending, equipment leasing, asset-based lending, factoring, mezzanine, and private equity.

 The choice you make depends on several factors: why you need the capital, what you are using it for, how much you are willing to pay for the cost of the capital, how much control you want to have in your business, the financial institution’s requirements and whether you personally are guaranteeing the capital.

 She needs a car, but living expenses are so high she doesn’t have the ready cash.
 She comes to you for advice.
 She did her research and found that the car she wants is about $20,000, including taxes, registration, etc. The lender, the company that will lend her the money, requires 10 percent down, or $2,000.
 She does not have the money and hopes she can borrow from you, at which point you become the investor.

 If she fails to pay, the lender will repossess the car.
 You, the investor, on the other hand, don’t need the car as collateral, but you want to take 10 percent ownership (or equity position) of the car.
 But you’re not looking for a return of the amount you lend.
 You’re looking for net profit distribution annually from the car plus potential appreciation (or growth) of the car.

 The cost to Brittney is the interest plus all necessary legal paperwork to record the transactions and all hidden fees associated with this loan.
 The lender is in business to make a profit; therefore, it expects to get something back that we’ll call the expected rate of return.
 Hence, we will use cost and expected rate of return interchangeably here.

 Six Small Business Financing Options

 The borrower pays interest only on the amount actually borrowed.
 Many business owners use a personal line of credit from their primary residence when they can’t get a credit line for business.
 In some cases, business owners personally guarantee these loans to their business from their bank.

-2. Equipment leasing includes bank leasing, captive leasing, specialty leasing or venture leasing.
+Equipment leasing includes bank leasing, captive leasing, specialty leasing, or venture leasing.
 You’re using your underlying equipment or asset as collateral to the bank in exchange for a term loan.
 Things to watch out for here are equipment or assets that depreciate faster than their fair market value.
-For example, a construction company’s brand new loader may cost $30,000.
-Two years into the term loan, the fair market value might be only $12,000.
-Even if you don’t want the equipment, you’ll still owe the bank roughly $18,000 plus interest.
-Analysis of rent vs. lease should be considered, especially if the equipment or asset might be idled and not produce income for your business.
-The expected rate of return ranges from 8 percent to 16.5 percent, assuming a 7 percent prime rate.

-3. Asset-based lending is using your accounts receivable, inventory, and machinery and equipment as collateral in exchange for the lending institution providing a 50 percent to 80 percent advancement on these.
+Asset-based lending is using your accounts receivable, inventory, and machinery and equipment as collateral in exchange for the lending institution providing a 50 percent to 80 percent advancement on these.
 For example, your current average accounts receivable is $1 million.
 The lender can lend you $500,000 in advance before you actually receive the money from your customers.
 It sounds and looks like a line of credit.

 They will take control over collateralized assets, such as accounts receivable.
-They set up a locked box to receive payments directly from your customers, calculate the outstanding balance and charge fees on a daily basis.
+They set up a locked box to receive payments directly from your customers, calculate the outstanding balance, and charge fees on a daily basis.
 Often there is an upfront fee for an audit of the books.
 The expected rate of return ranges from 8.9 percent to 16.3 percent, assuming a 7 percent prime rate.
 It also depends on which tier or amount you need.

 EMC is used for an ambitious plan to grow the business.
 It’s often used pre-IPO or to acquire another small- or high-growth company.
-Most of the mezzanines (investors) are used to take the company to the next level or in transition to sell to third parties.
+Most of the mezzanines (investors) are used to take the company to the next level or in the transition to sell to third parties.
 The expected rate of return ranges from 22.4 percent to 29.2 percent, assuming a 7 percent prime rate.